• Skip to primary navigation

 • For best results, let the lamb come to room temperature before grilling.

-• Be sure to let your lamb chops rest for about 5-10 minutes before serving.
+• Let your lamb Porterhouse rest for about 5-10 minutes before serving.

-• Give your grill plenty of time to heat up before starting to cook your lamb chops, do not place your lamb chops on a cold grill.
+• Give your grill plenty of time to heat up before starting to cook your lamb chops; do not place them on a cold grill.

 • Use both fresh thyme and rosemary for the best results.